mturk/svcbatch/README.md

 After that timeout it will simply kill each descendant process by calling `TerminateProcess` for every process that originated from svcbatch.exe.

+# Contributing

+SvcBatch is an open source project, and is thus built with your contributions.

 # License